How ArcSite Improves the On-site Fire Investigation Workflow

-Jeff Crain conducts fire investigations for insurance companies to determine their liability after conflagration.
+Jeff Crain conducts fire investigations for insurance companies to determine their liability after the conflagration.
 His role is to analyze a site after a fire and provide detailed information about the cause, trajectory, and extent of the fire’s damage.
 His work requires complete, sufficient, and error-free data.

 Jeff’s work leaves zero room for error, and his old methodology wasn’t cutting it.
 He needed a solution that would allow him to capture all data in one inspection and with greater ease than other tools he’d tried.

-This case study highlights how Jeff utilized ArcSite to deliver high quality work with greater ease and efficiency.
+This case study highlights how Jeff utilized ArcSite to deliver high-quality work with greater ease and efficiency.

 Pre-ArcSite Challenges & ArcSite Solutions

 When he arrives at a job site, Jeff starts at an outside corner and works his way around and into the location, capturing as much detailed information as he can about the cause of a fire and extent of its damage.
 This information is vital for insurance companies to determine their liability for a claim.
 However, the graph paper and pencil Jeff used prior to ArcSite limited his ability to do his job thoroughly.
 Graph paper provided a finite amount of space, which made it difficult to adjust a drawing mid-evaluation, and even harder to amend after the fact.
 It was difficult to keep his drawings to scale and hard to organize photos of the fire site to accompany his drawings.

 ArcSite Solution #1: